OpenTranslationBible/open-bible/en-GB/18.Job/md/job-14.md

 ## Job 14:1

-> “Man, who is born of a woman,
+> “Human beings, born of women,
-> Is short-lived and full of turmoil.
+> Have brief lives and are filled with trouble.

 ## Job 14:2

-> Like a flower he comes out and withers,
+> Like a flower, they emerge and wither,
-> He also flees like a shadow and does not remain.
+> They also flee like a shadow and do not endure.

 ## Job 14:3

-> You also open Your eyes on him
+> You also observe them closely
-> And bring him into judgment with Yourself.
+> And bring them into judgment with Yourself.

 ## Job 14:4

-> Who can make the clean out of the unclean?
+> Who can bring purity from impurity?
-> No one!
+> No one can!

 ## Job 14:5

-> Since his days are determined,
+> Since their days are determined,
-> The number of his months is with You;
+> The number of their months is known to You;
-> And You have set his limits so that he cannot pass.
+> And You have set their boundaries which they cannot exceed.

 ## Job 14:6

-> Look away from him so that he may rest,
+> Turn Your gaze from them so they may have rest,
-> Until he fulfills his day like a hired worker.
+> Until they complete their day like a hired labourer.

 ---